jensrossbach/esphome-luxtronik-v1/README.md

 ```

 #### Select Component
-The Luxtronik component provides a specific select component similar to the template select component.
-It can be controlled from the user interface, but can also accept the current selection from a sensor of the Luxtronik heating control unit.
+The Luxtronik select component can be controlled from the user interface on one side and on the other side can also update its current selection from a sensor of the Luxtronik heating control unit.

 In addition to all the properties of the [select component](https://www.esphome.io/components/select), the following settings can also be configured.